arduino/help-center-content/content/Software Support/PLC IDE/If-youre-having-trouble-connecting-a-device-to-PLC-IDE.md

 - _When installing the runtime._
 - _When configuring the Modbus protocol._

-Note that when the runtime has been installed, two serial ports may appear.
+When the runtime has been installed, two serial ports may appear.
 When installing the runtime, the choice of port doesn't matter.
-When configuring the Modbus protocol, you should select the lower-numbered port as the target.
+When configuring the Modbus protocol, you should select the **lower-numbered** port as the target.

 ### If you don't know which port to use